 Data Science Scholarships in New Jersey

-- Rutgers Business School Graduate Scholarship (various): MBAers are eligible to win funds from a slate of 30 awards and fellowships, each with slightly different criteria.
+- Rutgers Business School Graduate Scholarships (various): MBAers are eligible to win funds from a variety of scholarships with various criteria.

 - School of Communication and Information Scholarships: These awards, which vary in value, are available to Master of Information students, who can apply simply by completing the Free Application for Student Aid (FAFSA).